A Tradition of Excellence

 Mrs. Dianne Arrendale, CFO

-Ms. Susan E. Stone, Director of Development
+Mrs. Susan E. Stone, Director of Development

-Mary Jasper, Administrator Calvin Court
+Mrs. Mary Jasper, Administrator Calvin Court

-Russ Fitzgerald, Administrator Philips Tower
+Mr. Russ Fitzgerald, Administrator Philips Tower

-Chad Carter, Executive Director Presbyterian Village
+Mrs. Gwen Hardy, Executive Director Presbyterian Village

-Alex Patterson, Senior Executive Director Presbyterian Home and Retirement Community
+Ms. Shelly Kirkendoll, Executive Director Presbyterian Home and Retirement Community